-Bernice Grant is a Clinical Associate Professor of Law, Founding Director of the Entrepreneurial Law Clinic, and Senior Director of the Entrepreneurial Law Program at Fordham.
+Bernice Grant is a Clinical Associate Professor of Law and the Founding Director of the Entrepreneurial Law Clinic.
 She teaches students how to provide transactional legal services, using an integrated law and business perspective informed by her background as a corporate attorney and certified public accountant.

 She has published articles in the Hastings Law Journal and the Journal of Affordable Housing and Community Development Law.
 She also created the Startup LAWnchpad Podcast, which educates entrepreneurs about legal issues affecting startup ventures.